ka-architect/aws-solutions-architect-associate/topics/client/cloudfront-and-aws-global-accelerator/README.md

 - S3 is a public AWS origin, combined with CloudFront can be used to upload and distribute files in buckets, S3 static websites
 - Apps hosted in private subnet within VPCs can connect to CloudFront privately
 - Any public HTTP endpoint can connect to cloudfront
+- **Origin Failover:** ability to set up multiple origins for redundancy, must have a distribution with primary

 ## CloudFront vs S3 Cross Replication
 - CloudFront is a cache using global edge network, can display private files without making them public